emendoza8/GVSU-CIS350-sportsmanship/README.md

 # Sportsmanship

-Our team will be working on a Fantasy Football app for our term project.
-Our minimum viable product will feature a minimum of two users drafting rosters of 16 NFL players and facing each other in head-to-head competition.
-The team whose players generate a higher score for a week’s worth of NFL games will earn a point in the overall season standings, where weekly user scores are be based on their players’ stats in live games.
-The general goal for users is to earn the most total matchup points by the end of the season.
+Our team will be working on a Fantasy Football simulation app for our term project.
+Our app will begin by taking the user to a login screen where they can set their team name and begin the draft.
+The draft feature will allow a user to draft a team of 9 players using a classic draft style format with a timer and player counter.
+Once the draft has ended the user can view the total fantasy points of their team along with individual stats from each player.

 ## Team Members and Roles